-If you are counting calories to gain or lose weight, you need to know how many calories your body uses each day.
+If you are counting calories to gain or lose weight, you need to know how many calories your body uses each day by using TDEE Calculator.
 Once you calculate how many calories your body needs to live, breathe, walk, talk and exercise, you can use this number to calculate the number of calories you need to add or reduce each day to reach your diet and fitness goals.
 This number is known as your Total Daily Energy Expenditure or TDEE, the total number of calories your body burns daily.

 Why is calculating your TDEE critical?

 You can use this information to bring a more scientific and reliable approach to your weight and body fat loss or to eat properly to add muscle mass.
 Once you understand your TDEE and calorie requirements, ensure you understand how to calculate and track your calorie intake to match.
 Generally, if you consume fewer calories than your TDEE you would lose weight and if you were to go over you would gain weight.
 Alternately, you can maintain the same calorie intake while increasing your activity level (exercise) to burn body fat.

 How do you use the TDEE calculator?